 17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum?
-(1 point each) Waste production within the healthcare system and strategies for reducing waste in clinical 1 activities, such as in the operating room The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry 1 powdered inhalers over metered dose inhalers.
-The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia 1 environmental impacts, such as total intravenous anaesthesia or choosing less environmentally anaesthetic gas options with reduced greenhouse gas emissions The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health 1 harm.
+(1 point each) 1 Waste production within the healthcare system and strategies for reducing waste in clinical activities, such as in the operating room 1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
+1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anaesthesia or choosing less environmentally anaesthetic gas options with reduced greenhouse gas emissions 1 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
 Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.
-The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities 1 such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
+1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
 This is commonly known as social prescribing in the UK.
-The health and environmental co-benefits of avoiding over-medicalisation, over-investigation 1 and/or over-treatment
+1 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment aims ment clinid well the e harm throu in Ga heali well e explanation: In Year 3, the lecture "Sustainability in General Practice" by Dr Lynsey Yeoman to cover most of these objectives.
+For example, waste production within the healthcare system is ioned on one slide, but no concrete strategies or examples are provided for reducing waste in cal activities (1).
+The impact of inhalers, and particularly the benefit of dry powdered inhalers is covered (2), but there is no mention of the impact of anaesthetic gases (3).
+This lecture also covers nvironmental impact of pharmaceuticals and over-prescribing as a contributor to climate health a (4).
+Social prescribing, notably exercise for various conditions, is often mentioned in lectures ughout the preclinical years, but the emphasis remains on the health benefits.
+The "Sustainability eneral Practice" lecture, however, does refer to its additional environmental benefits (5).
+While the th advantages of avoiding over-medicalisation, over-investigation and/or over-treatment were very covered in Dr Margaret McCartney's lecture "The role of evidence in practice, overdiagnosis and escribing" in Year 3, the environmental benefits were not (6).